diversen/gpt-translator/output/hamlet_part_translated.md

 **BERNARDO**

-> I haven't seen anything.
+> I have seen nothing.

 **MARCELLUS**

-> Horatio says it's just our imagination,
+> Horatio says it is just our imagination,
-> And he won't believe in this feared sight
+> And he will not believe in this feared sight
-> That we've seen twice before:
+> That we have seen twice:
-> So I've asked him to join us
+> Therefore I have asked him
-> To watch the minutes of this night;
+> To stay with us and watch the minutes of this night;
-> So that if this apparition appears again,
+> So that if this apparition comes again,
 > He can confirm what we see and speak to it.

 **HORATIO**

-> Pfft, pfft, it won't show up.
+> Come on, come on, it won't show itself.

 **BERNARDO**

-> Sit down for a while;
+> Sit down for a moment;
 > And let us once again tell you the story,
-> That you are so resistant to hearing,
+> That you are so closed off to hearing
 > What we saw two nights ago.

 **HORATIO**

 > Well, let's sit down,
-> And let us hear Bernardo tell about this.
+> And let us hear Bernardo speak about this.

 **BERNARDO**

 > Last night,
 > When that same star in the west
-> Had finished its journey to light up that part of the sky
+> Had completed its journey to light up that part of the sky
-> Where it is now shining, Marcellus and I,
+> Where it now burns, Marcellus and I,
-> The clock then struck one,
+> The bell then striking one,--
 >
 > _Enter Ghost_

 **MARCELLUS**

-> Quiet, stop talking; look, there it comes again!
+> Quiet, stop talking; look, it's coming again!

 **BERNARDO**

-> In the same form, like the dead king.
+> In the same shape, like the dead king.

 **MARCELLUS**

 > You are a scholar; speak to it, Horatio.

 **BERNARDO**

 > Doesn't it look like the king?
 Look at it, Horatio.

 **HORATIO**

 > Most likely: it fills me with fear and wonder.

 **BERNARDO**

 > It wants to be spoken to.

 **MARCELLUS**

-> Question it, Horatio.
+> Ask it a question, Horatio.

 **HORATIO**

-> Who are you that appear at this time of night,
+> Who are you that appears at this time of night,
-> With that noble and warlike appearance,
+> Along with that noble and warrior-like figure
 > In which the greatness of buried Denmark
-> Once marched?
-I swear to you by God, speak!
+> Used to march?
+I swear by heaven, speak!

 **MARCELLUS**

 > It is offended.

 **BERNARDO**

 > Look, it's walking away!

 **HORATIO**

 > Wait!
 Speak, speak!
 I command you, speak!
 >
 > _Exit Ghost_

 **MARCELLUS**

-> It's gone, and won't answer.
+> It's gone, and won't respond.

 **BERNARDO**

-> What's wrong, Horatio!
+> What's the matter, Horatio!
 You're trembling and pale:
-> Isn't this something more than just imagination?
+> Isn't this something more than fantasy?
-> What do you think?
+> What do you think of it?

 **HORATIO**

-> I swear to God, I wouldn't have believed it
+> Before God, I couldn't believe this
-> Without seeing it with my own eyes,
+> Without the clear and true evidence
-> And having proof that it's true.
+> Of my own eyes.

 **MARCELLUS**

 > Isn't it like the king?

 **HORATIO**

 > Just as you are to yourself:
-> He was wearing the exact same armor
+> That was the exact armor he wore
 > When he fought against ambitious Norway;
 > He frowned like that once, when, in an angry dispute,
-> He attacked the Polish invaders on the ice.
+> He struck the sledded Polacks on the ice.
 > It's strange.